justinTsugranes/justinTsugranes/README.md

 ## About Me

-- I'm currently focused Front-End Development using React.js and Next.js, although I'm also working with backends more and more these days.
-- I'm one of those obsessive types that has a hard time thinking or doing anything else once I choose the direction I am going in.

-### Completely Aside From Tech

-- writing songs, swing trading, backgammon, photography, live shows and events, hiking, camping, backpacking, trail-running, road trips, non-fiction books-audiobooks-podcasts-vlogs-blogs, snorkeling, and diving into artistic rabbit holes.
+- 🔭 I’m currently working as a Developer @[Cable and Connections](https://cableandconnections.com) on the eCommerce team.

+- 🌱 I’m currently learning **Storybook, Headless CMS, Typescript, tRPC, Accessibility, and Design Systems.**

+- 👨‍💻 All of my projects are available at [https://justintsugranes.com](https://justintsugranes.com)

+- 📝 I regularly write articles on [theLightningRealm](https://lightning-realm.vercel.app)

+- 💬 Ask me about **React, Next.js, TailwindCSS, Sanity.io, and JAMstack technologies**

+- 📫 How to reach me **justintsugranes@proton.me**

-### Fun Facts
+**⚡ Fun facts:**

 - Before I began coding full time, I was helping production companies with commercials for the Super Bowl.
 - I blew my right hand up with dynamite when I was 9 (no joke... it took 120 stitches to put it back together).
 I went on to obtain a Master's Degree in Jazz Guitar and then became a guitarist for the US Army and a recording artist.
 Check out [My Spotify](https://open.spotify.com/artist/4vV18ClJAixgpNfKaJkEmR?si=4ilxbBCFSiKtrI8EqvoGLg).

+- 🥅 2023 Goals: Improve my knowledge of writing algorithms and learn how to surf!

+**Completely Aside From Tech**

+- writing songs, swing trading, backgammon, photography, live shows and events, hiking, camping, backpacking, trail-running, road trips, non-fiction books-audiobooks-podcasts-vlogs-blogs, snorkeling, and diving into artistic rabbit holes.

 ### _Best of Luck and I'll see you in the metaverse!_